Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Quantitative Evaluation

 Table~\ref{tab:benchmark} compares the performance of \method\ against GPT-Explain and Output-Centric.
 We report two variants: \method\ (max), which reflects the score of the best-matching description, and \method\ (mean), averaging scores across $k=5$ descriptions used throughout the paper.
 All reported values are means over a selected subset of features from three model layers, i.e.,\@ early, middle, and late.
 Dashes (---) indicate that the respective method does not provide feature descriptions for the corresponding model, preventing evaluation.

-\paragraph{Empirical Advantage of \method} A key observation is that \method\ (max) achieves the highest AUC and MAD scores, across all model and feature-type combinations.
-For example, on GPT-2 XL (neuron features), \method\ (max) reaches an AUC of 0.85 and a MAD of 2.98, indicating that its descriptions are more accurate and outperform the competitive approach of GPT-Explain.
-One exception is observed with Gemma Scope (SAE features), where the Output-Centric method slightly outperforms \method\ (max), achieving the highest MAD (12.24) and AUC (0.58).
+\paragraph{Empirical Advantage of \method} A key observation is that \method\ (max) achieves the highest AUROC and MAD scores, across all model and feature-type combinations.
+For example, on GPT-2 XL (neuron features), \method\ (max) reaches an AUROC of 0.85 and a MAD of 91.67\%, indicating that its descriptions are more accurate and outperform the competitive approach of GPT-Explain.
+One exception is observed with Gemma Scope (SAE features), where the Neuronpedia method slightly outperforms \method\ (max), achieving the highest MAD (63.33\%) and AUROC (0.62).
 This suggests that, for certain architectures or feature types, alignment in the output space may offer complementary advantages.
-Additional analysis on the distribution and variability of AUC and MAD scores is provided in Appendix~\ref{app:sec:metric-distribution}.
-Overall, we find that neuron-based features yield more reliable interpretations than SAE-based features, providing further evidence for recent methodological concerns about achieving improved interpretability through SAEs \cite{sharkey2025openproblemsmechanisticinterpretability}.
+Additional analysis on the distribution and variability of AUROC and MAD scores is provided in Appendix~\ref{app:sec:metric-distribution}.
+Overall, we find that neuron-based features yield more reliable interpretations than SAE-based features, providing further evidence for recent methodological concerns about achieving improved interpretability through SAEs~\cite{sharkey2025openproblemsmechanisticinterpretability}.
+Extended results on the output-centric evaluation are provided in Appendix~\ref{app:sec:output-centric-evaluation}.

-\paragraph{Varying Quality and Polysemanticity Across Models} In Figure~\ref{fig:evaluation-scores} and Figure~\ref{fig:poly-scores}, we analyze the feature descriptions' quality and polysemanticity across layers.
-Judging the evaluation scores, middle layers generally appear to be easier to interpret.
-In most models, the AUC scores peak in the middle layer.
-An exception is observed in Llama 3.1 8B Instruct, where evaluation scores (measured in AUC, see~\ref{sec:evaluation}) increase in the later layer.
+\paragraph{Varying Quality and Polysemanticity across Models} In Figure~\ref{fig:evaluation-scores} and Figure~\ref{fig:poly-scores}, we analyze the feature descriptions' quality and polysemanticity across layers.
+Judging the evaluation scores, middle layers generally appear to be easier to interpret (Figure~\ref{fig:evaluation-scores}).
+In most models, the AUROC scores peak in the middle layer.
+An exception is observed in Llama 3.1 8B Instruct, where evaluation scores (measured in AUROC, see~\ref{sec:evaluation}) increase in the later layer.